“How do you travel independently through a place when you don’t know the language?”

 Learn the hand gestures

-In Vietnam a local man waved me over by outstretching his arm, facing his palm down, and waving the back of his hand it in my direction.
+In Vietnam, a local man waved me over by outstretching his arm, facing his palm down, and waving the back of his hand in my direction.
 He was enticing me to look at the bun cha (addictive rice noodles with tangy fish sauce, crunchy greens and pork patties) he was making.
 I knew that he meant, “come here,” because I’d done some research on hand gestures prior to arriving.